kirtiman7771/kirtiman7771/README.md

 I like to interact with people with different mindsets and different thinking give me a source to expand my thinking barriers.

 I have immense interest in learning about Bitcoin and the various technologies being built around it.
-I'm skilled in C, C++, Java, Python, Javascript, HTML, CSS, SQL, Node.js, and Full Stack Developer.
+I'm skilled in C, C++, Python, Javascript, HTML, CSS, SQL, Node.js, and Full Stack Developer.

 ### Full Stack Developer